artsy/artsy.github.io/_posts/2017-04-14-artsy-technology-stack-2017.md

 # Organizational Structures

 In 2016, we [updated the Engineering organization](/blog/2016/03/28/artsy-engineering-organization-stack) to be oriented around product verticals for businesses.
-We used to focus more on practices to groups engineers working with the same technologies across product teams to facilitate knowledge sharing and avoid redundant efforts.
+We used to focus more on practices to group engineers working with the same technologies across product teams to facilitate knowledge sharing and avoid redundant efforts.

 Since then, web and mobile "practices" have largely been subsumed into the separate product teams.
 Mobile's increasing reliance on React Native has aligned nicely with web tooling.
 It no longer made sense to keep the teams separate, so where product teams used to have 2 separate sub-teams of engineers, they've now merged into 1.